mvicenzi/pmt-baselines/pmt-thresholds-baselines/README.md

 The code expects at least three columns named "`channel_id`", "`baseline`" and "`DC_offset`".
 The channel ID is the "LArSoft" channel number, not the PMT ID number.

-The value of the baselines in the file are assumed to be the measured zero signal ADC value  when setting the corresponding DC offset of the DAC.
+The values of the baselines in the file are assumed to be the measured zero-signal ADC values obtained when setting the corresponding DC offset.
+These are to be determined via calibration from data, channel-by-channel.
 This code does not check for consistency: it is up to the user to check that the values in the input files are correct!
-These are to be determined via calibration from data, channel-by-channel.

 File structure example:
 ```